apkatsikas/subcordant/README.md

 	Something like this - but how do we know its a disconnect?
 * Command to disconnect
 * Other commands like skip, track, playlist
-* Check all TODOs and make tickets
-* Testing errors
 * Say what the album name is
 * Allow one signal kill to exit cleanly
 * -stream-from flag, defaults to stream, but you can also stream from disk (if the bot has access to same file system as the subsonic instance)